International Divinity Day

 International Divinity Day encourages multi-religious dialogue.
 Through this rich and necessary conversation, ignorance is irrevocably refuted.
 The concerted efforts of this initiative endeavor to foster global support for prevention and reduction of religiously and racially motivated violence – such as violent extremism, hate crime, and terrorism, through authentic engagement, education, partnerships, scholarly work, and practice.
 These are non-negotiable goals for every individual to promote and work toward in their personal lives, communities, regions, and nations.
 We invite all to join in this beautiful and sublime day of reflection, prayer, worship, contemplation, community, service, culture, identity, dialogue, life, the ultimate ground of all beings, and the Holy.

 We welcome constructive, positive feedback and questions related to International Divinity Day.
-To get involved, please endorse International Divinity Day by signing the petition below.
+To get involved, please endorse International Divinity Day by registering for the inaugural celebration holding on Thursday, September 29, 2022 at 5:30 PM Eastern Time in the Reid Castle at Manhattanville College, 2900 Purchase Street, Purchase, NY 10577.
 If you have questions, contributions, ideas, suggestions, or recommendations, please contact us.